piecedigital/json-reader/README.md

 ```
 The file `json-reader.js` is ready to run in your command line console/terminal using Node, or in the console of your favorite web browser! (it better be Chrome) ;)

 Here's a working example.
-Keep in mind, the example is very simplified.
+Keep in mind, the example is very simplified: [Example in Codepen](http://codepen.io/piecedigital/pen/NGRPzR)

 # Thanks for viewing! :)
 ### Checkout my links below